dcodesdev/rustfinity.com/challenges/the-as-ref-trait/description.md

 - The `AsRef` trait provides a `.as_ref()` method to borrow a reference.
 - Both `String` and `&str` implement `AsRef<str>`, so they can be used interchangeably with this trait.
-- Consider using a generic type parameter with the `AsRef<str>` bound in your function signature.

 </details>